 It’s 1983 and Red Miller (Nicolas Cage, MOM AND DAD, PRIMAL) and his beloved Mandy Bloom (Andrea Riseborough OBLIVION, POSSESSOR) live a peaceful life in the woods where he works as a lumberjack.
 She’s an artist.
 They love each other, long talks about their favourite planets and life in general.

 Then she catches the eye of Jeremiah (Linus Roach BATMAN BEGINS, DIVISION 19) the Mansonesque leader of The Children of the New Dawn.
 Unlike other cult

 Sold as a

-Once the deed is done however the film simply goes batshit.
+Once the deed is done, however, the film simply goes batshit.
 There’s really no other way to put it.
 Cage has an epic drunken meltdown on a toilet that makes his performance in MOM AND DAD look restrained.
 And then he gets violent.
-Getting some info and weapons from Caruthers (Bill Duke PREDATOR, ACTION JACKSON) he takes on The Black Skulls, the demonic bikers who kidnapped Mandy.
-Looking like a cross between GWAR and a pack of Cenobites this sets to tone for what’s to come.
+Getting some info and weapons from Caruthers (Bill Duke, PREDATOR, ACTION JACKSON) he takes on The Black Skulls, the demonic bikers who kidnapped Mandy.
+Looking like a cross between GWAR and a pack of Cenobites, this sets the tone for what’s to come.
 It also features a death that pretty much defines “Go fuck yourself”.
-Loading up on the occult infused drugs that fueled them he sets his sights on Jeremiah and his crew.
+Loading up on the occult infused drugs that fuelled them, he sets his sights on Jeremiah and his crew.

 MANDY is currently in limited theatrical release and available on VOD.